Unit 2 Ferry Wharf

 So you’ve now joined KPMG Bahrain and will be working with another of our interviewees, Philippe Norre, to expand what is already the biggest tax practice in Bahrain.
 Tell me about your new role and what we can expect to see from you and the team…

 It’s an exciting time to be at KPMG Bahrain.
 With six of us joining from Keypoint, we have established KPMG Bahrain as the clear market leader with the largest, most diverse and experienced tax team in Bahrain.
 This expansion reinforces KPMG’s commitment to offering the best and most practical business advice and assistance to our clients.

 Now you are a couple of months in, can you describe a typical day in your life?

-I am a team oriented person, so one thing I do like doing is take the time to grab lunch or have a coffee with various members of the team in the mornings or afternoons - I like to get to know people and you can learn a lot about them and what’s going on with the team over lunch/coffee.
+I am a team-oriented person, so one thing I do like doing is taking the time to grab lunch or have a coffee with various members of the team in the mornings or afternoons – I like to get to know people and you can learn a lot about them and what’s going on with the team over lunch/coffee.
 Having a strong team who you can rely on and who can, in turn, rely on you, is very important.